 Long Island Attorneys for Spousal Support

-Since our founding in 1976, Wisselman, Harounian & Associates has been exclusively dedicated to representing divorce and family law matters.
+Since our founding in 1976, Wisselman, Harounian & Associates has been exclusively dedicated to representing divorce and family law matters in Long Island, Queens, and all of the New York Metro area.
 If you are going through a divorce or separation, it is important that you speak with a skilled matrimonial law attorney as soon as possible.
 At Wisselman, Harounian & Associates, we can explain the laws pertaining to spousal support, inform you of your legal options, challenge spousal support terms in court, and protect your individual rights.

 Derrick is extremely professional and meticulous, as well as patient and kind.- Former Client